Things to Do in Kotor in January

 Best Activities in January

-Old Town Medieval Walking Tours
+Old Town Kotor Walking Tours and Self-Guided Exploration

-Bay of Kotor Scenic Driving Routes
+Bay of Kotor Coastal Village Visits

 January Events & Festivals